 How to find Force Stop and Clear Cache

 Before we look at what Force Stop and Clear Cache do, and why you would want to use them, we need to know how to locate them in Android.
 Force Stop and Clear Cache are two actions that you can find in the info section of an app.
 To access the info section long press on the app icon and then press the i icon.
 The exact aesthetics will depend on the Android version and the OEM skin, but you can look at an example in the first screenshot below.

-At the heart of Android is the Linux kernel, it is the component responsible for managing memory and processes along with a whole bunch of other resources.
+The Linux kernel is at the heart of Android.
+It is the component responsible for managing memory and processes, along with a whole bunch of other resources.
 Whenever you start an app you are actually starting a Linux process.

 A process is a logical container for a program (app).
 It is started by the kernel and is used as a way to share the system resources (including memory and CPU time) among all the running apps.
-Each process has an ID, known as the PID (Process ID); a priority, how important is it; its own address space, plus related pages of physical memory; and some state information: running (or runnable), sleeping, stopped and zombied.
+Each process has an ID, known as the PID (Process ID), a priority, its own address space, and some state information(running, sleeping, stopped, and zombied).

 The kernel’s job is to schedule CPU time and allocate memory to the process so that it can run.
 The way it works is that the kernel gives slices of CPU time to each of the running processes.
 If a process is sleeping (because it is waiting for something like data from the network) then it doesn’t get any CPU time.
 This juggling of processes goes on at the millisecond level, very fast, and just like the frames of a cartoon, you get the appearance of smoothness and multiple programs running at once.